matter-labs/zksync-lite-docs/docs/faq/intro.md

 ## Introduction

-**zkSync** is a protocol for scalable crypto payments built using zkRollup technology.
-It employs the latest zero-knowledge proof (ZKP) cryptography to secure user's funds.
+**zkSync** is a protocol for scalable crypto payments built on zkRollup technology.
+It uses zero-knowledge proofs and on-chain data availability to keep user's funds as safe as though they never left the mainnet.

+zkSync is a protocol designed with obsession over user and developer experience.
+The best way to get an impression about it is to play around with [the demo](https://testnet.zksync.io) — try now, it will only take 2 minutes!

 ## Problems zkSync solves